cyb3ritic/HTB-machines-and-challenges-writeups/machines/nibbles.md

 - Using some guesses and a fact that in older HTB machines, generally teh name of machine is the password, I was able to login in admin.php with credentials `admin:nibbles`.

+# the machine is broken on HTB. so i'll be continuing it after somedays. take a break.